0xcert/framework/docs/certification/api.md

 ## 0xcert algorithms

 The 0xcert Protocol provides two hashing algorithms.
-The Asset Imprint Hashing algorithm (AIH) is used for generating asset footprints and the Asset Schema Hashing algorithm (ASH) generates a schema unique identifier.
+The Asset Imprint Hashing algorithm (AIH) is used for generating asset fingerprints and the Asset Schema Hashing algorithm (ASH) generates a schema unique identifier.

 ### Asset Imprint Hashing algorithm (AIH)